The St. Lawrence University hockey teams season may be over, but the program continues to experience history.

 Most importantly, its a great accomplishment for those two young men who have contributed a lot to this sport and our program, Carvel said.
 They make us proud in a lot of ways.

-Flanagan and Carey were also selected as All-ECAC Hockey first teamers along with teammate and senior defenseman George Hughes.
+Carey and Flanagan were also selected as All-ECAC Hockey first teamers along with teammate and senior defenseman George Hughes, with the team announced on Thursday in Atlantic City, N.J., before todays league semifinals.

 Carey, who won the ECAC scoring title and generated an 11-game goal-scoring streak which tied a school record, leads the nation in goals (28), power-play goals (14) and goals per game (0.74) and stands second in points (51).